jrc03c/bee/readme.md

 ### Properties

-#### `drone._worker`

-Refers to the corresponding web worker in the window context, but is undefined in the worker context.

 #### `drone.context`

-Refers to `drone._worker` in the window context or `globalThis` in the worker context.
+Refers to the corresponding web worker in the window context or `globalThis` in the worker context.

 #### `drone.hasBeenDestroyed`